Beirne History, Family Crest & Coats of Arms

 - Roderick Beirne to Texas in 1898

-- Paul Beirne, American Democrat politician, Delegate to Democratic National Convention from New York, 2000
+- Paul Beirne, American Democratic Party politician, Delegate to Democratic National Convention from New York, 2000

 - Mary Beirne, American Republican politician, Member of Michigan Republican State Central Committee, 1979